The Psychology of Magic

-Drawing upon his nearly twenty years of experience as a performer of the arcane arts, Eric provides insight into some of the psychological subtleties employed by magicians and mentalists and also examines the neurological and perceptual limitations of the human brain that make the conjurer's job of fooling an audience easier.
+Drawing upon over twenty years of experience as a performer of the arcane arts, Eric provides insight into some of the psychological subtleties employed by magicians and mentalists and also examines the neurological and perceptual limitations of the human brain that make the conjurer's job of fooling an audience easier.

 Eric has presented this lecture at venues throughout New York City, including at the Robert H. Smith Auditorium at the New York Historical Society as a part of the Society's Summer of Magic series and at the Brooklyn Public Library.